 - You agree to the rest of our terms, available here.

 2. Submit by the following deadlines

-Recommendation letter from a project advisor are REQUIRED and due no later than 11:59 p.m.
+Recommendation letter from a project advisor is REQUIRED and due no later than 11:59 p.m.
 ET on Thursday, January 20th, 2022.
 Applications missing any materials will not be considered for recognition.

 Preliminary Round application includes